 What if walls could sense danger beyond cameras?
 A camera-free, AI-driven device called HALO says yes.
-From detecting vaping, distress, to aggression and threats in real-time, Motorola’s Pradeep Nair narrates everything about this innovation to EFY’s Akanksha Sondhi Gaur.
+From detecting vaping, distress, to aggression and threats in real-time, Motorola’s Pradeep Nair narrates everything about HALO to EFY’s Akanksha Sondhi Gaur.

 Q. What is Halo, and how does it differ from conventional surveillance or IoT (Internet of Things) sensors?